Ensure compliance in the workplace to protect your business

 - Many temp staffing agencies classify their workers as independent contractors.
 On the other hand, PeopleReady associates are all classified as W-2 employees.
 As a result, you avoid payroll classification issues while getting access to workers who are fully vetted.

-- PeopleReady also performs all necessary drug and health screens to comply with your standards.
+- PeopleReady also performs necessary drug and health screens to comply with your standards.
 Plus, PeopleReady will verify each associate’s skills and citizenship while also complying with Affordable Care Act regulations.

 - Meanwhile, PeopleReady offers customized background check packages that cover Safety Sensitive Sites policies.

-Need more workers for your business?
+Need to find workers for your business?